Andrew-Gallimore/crabs/README.md

 # 🦀 Crabs
-A video game built in Octave
+A simple video game built in Octave

 ## About